Crassispira lomata

 Crassispira lomata is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

 The length of the shell attains 14.6 mm; its diameter 5.6 mm.

 Distribution

-Fossils have been found in Pliocene strata of the Bowden Formation of Jamaica, on Saint Thomas in the age range of 3.6 to 2.588 Ma.
+Fossils have been found in Pliocene strata of the Bowden Formation of Saint Thomas, Jamaica, in the age range of 3.6 to 2.588 Ma.